getanehworkneh/Tech-assessment/README.md

 ### Thought Process
 - Start with basic connectivity checks (**ping, DNS resolution**).
 - Firewall rules and server status are common culprits.
-- Use tools like `telnet` to diagnose port-level issues.
+- Use tools like `telnet` to diagnose port level issues.